 When he returned to the West in the late 1830s, he sought work along the Old Spanish Trail.
 In 1842, he moved north to the Arkansas River, which was then the dividing line between the U.S. and Mexico.
 Recognizing that a trading post was needed, he and some partners established El Pueblo.
 The fort was built where Fountain Creek joined the Arkansas River on its way to the Mississippi.
 The site is now the location of Pueblo Colorado.

 El Pueblo became a welcoming home for native people and immigrants from all over, particularly during the winter.
 The French, Canadian, Iroquois, and Mexican trappers and traders were delighted to find a spot where they had shelter and could trade without having to travel all the way to Taos or St. Louis.

 California and Beckwourth Pass

 It was during this time that the 69-year-old Beckwourth fell ill and died.
-He was guiding a military unit in Montana but returned to the Crow village from which he had departed when he didn’t feel well, and he died there amongst the Crow Indians.
+He was guiding a military unit in Montana but didn’t feel well, so he returned to the Crow village from which the group had departed.
+He died there amongst the Crow Indians.